chrisclark/blog/content/copy-editing-a-novel-with-chatgpt.md

 - "What is this in" -> "What is this in,"
 - "with Detective Moorehead,” she" -> "with Detective Moorehead," she"

+It's like a vision test.
 Yikes.

-Eliminating the 'non-corrections' seemed valuable, and very doable.
-After some careful reading and categorization of the nature of the non-corrections, I wrote the following function to eliminate corrections where the left and right sides were identical, ignore some characters around that don't matter, and removed a certain type of writespace correction.
+After carefully reading chatGPT's output, I wrote a function to detect hallucinations (19 of them for those keeping score at home), non-corrections, and persnickety suggestions that simply involved swapping a backtick for an apostrophe (e.g. encoding nuances).

 ```py
 def is_real_correction(input_str):